Active (song): Composition

 "Active" blends Afrobeats and trap with house and fuji music influences.
 Lyrically, the song explores themes of strength and literal activity or being active, as suggested by the title and both rappers "offer up slick flows in their native languages".
 Featuring a recurring vocal chop sampled from "Raise Da Roof" the 2006 crossover hit single by Jazzman Olofin and Adewale Ayuba, it highlights the ongoing theme of Asake’s commitment to integrating traditional Nigerian art forms into his music and emphasizes his adaptation of fuji music’s stylistic techniques.

 Travis Scott gives a notable shout-out to Ikeja, the capital of Lagos State, stipulating "from the H to Ikeja" and adapts his typical flow to complement Asake's style.

 Music video

-The music video for "Active" was directed by Edgar Esteves and Josh Valle in New York City.
+The music video for "Active" was directed by Edgar Esteves, Josh Valle and Nikita Vilchinski in New York City.
 In the video, Asake immerses himself in American culture, transitioning from equestrianism to socializing at a skatepark.
 He also engages with a marching band, unleashes fury on a car with a crowbar, and visits a strip club alongside, Travis Scott.